 So, how do you find sites that might accept a guest post?
 Here are some good places to start.

 - Think about the sites you enjoy reading yourself – do any of them have a fit with your business?
 For example, if you own a clothes shop, what fashion bloggers do you read to find out about the latest trends?

 - Search Google – a great way to find guest post opportunities is to search Google for writing opportunities.
 Search for phrases like “submit a guest post” or “write for us” along with your chosen subject; ‘“write for us” fashion’, for example.
-This will lead you to pages such as this one.
 You can also search phrases such as “guest post by”, which will bring up blogs that have previously accepted guest posts even if the site doesn’t have a dedicated ‘write for us’ page.

 - Search Twitter – some sites advertise guest blogging opportunities on Twitter, so try searching on there for phrases like “guest post opportunity” and see what comes up.
 Just searching “guest post” will reveal sites who’ve recently published guest content.

 - Look at where others are posting – where have your competitors or key figures in your industry been writing?
 Use a backlink explorer such as Cognitive SEO’s Site Explorer tool to bring up a list of sites with links to your competitors; you may find blogs where they’ve written guest posts.